Code-Institute-Submissions/Irish-Music-Vault/README.md

 19. To the albums collection I added the first listing using the input fields that I would use throughout development.
 Afterwards every time an upload is added using the upload form, the 'FOR' attribute in the label field matches the field names in the database.

 # Credits
+* My mentor Akshat Garg was very helpful during the three calls.
+* Slack was indispensable while creating the project.
+I used it often as I found the majority of my problems during development had been experienced by others and good advice was available.